ackmanx/quick-delete/NOTES.md

 * Try to delete a file you don't have permission to delete

 * Try to delete a file that doesn't exist anymore

+* View a folder without any photos but has other files

 # User Testing